jtanderson2/aci-cli/README.md

 ---
 ### Moquery

 A CLI based tool running on the APIC to query the fabric via the REST API.
-This is a massive subject; this article is a great starting point and below a few examples I use regularly:
+This is a massive subject; this article is a great starting point and below are a few examples I use regularly:

 https://learnwithsalman.com/aci-moquery/